One day I wondered how having my legs behind my head can improve my life. Let’s have a look at flexibility and its application in everyday life.

-No doubt it does make sense to take care of our bodies to feel free and strong in every day life.
+No doubt it does make sense to take care of the body to feel free and strong in every day life.
 We always want to be able to bend down to pick up our kids or tie our shoes.
 Being able to do that, we don’t need to be hyperflexible, right?
 Stretching is important to free our bodies from tension.
-Doing sweet, gentle stretches is highly effective, no acrobatics needed.
-But there is more to flexibility than freeing the body: freeing the mind.
+Doing sweet, gentle stretches is highly effective.
+No acrobatics needed.

 Life is in a constant flow.
 Like life itself, our mind can be incredibly flexible and adaptable.
 However, when we hold on to an idea of how things are supposed to be, we create tension.
 The mind becomes rigid, seeing problems instead of opportunities.
 Plus, holding on to old patterns is quite an energy drain and we might run out of steam to pursue our dreams.

-With a flexible mind we start to learn again and expand beyond the limits our own mind created in the past.
+With a flexible mind we begin to learn again and expand beyond the limits our own mind created shaped by the past.
 By letting go of old patterns we can allow new things in.
 Independent from outer circumstances a flexible mind is very powerful and able to transform a difficulty into an opportunity.
-Flexibility helps to be more playful and we can live our dreams with our minds at ease, awake and curious.
+Flexibility helps to be more playful and we can live our dreams with the mind at ease, awake and curious.
 With a flexible mind we are free from the past and can be all we want to be any moment.

-Let’s choose two completely different intentions and the assumption that you don’t want to go out in the rain:
+Let’s make up two completely different intentions and the assumption that you don’t want to go out in the rain.

-Your intention is to have some me-time.
-Fine, you could change the activity and have a nice bath instead.
-You still spend some quality time with yourself, only in a different way.
+- Made up intention number one: Your intention is to have some me-time.
+Fine, you could change the activity like doing a Yuna class in your own, dry living room : ) You still spend quality time with yourself, only in a different way than planned.

 I hope you’ll enjoy feeling your mind stretching way beyond what you thought possible.
-Like the graceful dance of the ears of wheat in the wind, our mind can dance as well.
+Like the graceful dance of the ears of wheat in the wind, our mind is made to dance as well.